Degree RequirementADN/ASN or BSN

 • Ensure compliance with established standards of the facility in question

-• Work to improve cost effectiveness without sacrificing safety or security
+• Work to improve cost-effectiveness without sacrificing safety or security

-• Provide health counseling to patient/offenders
+• Provide health counseling to patients/offenders

 • Provide an initial diagnosis and treatment for some illnesses and injuries as approved